ndsev/zswag/README.md

 * `httpcl` is a wrapper around [cpp-httplib](https://github.com/yhirose/cpp-httplib), HTTP request configuration and OS secret storage abilities based on the [keychain](https://github.com/hrantzsch/keychain) library.
+* `jzswag-api` is a Java library providing shared interfaces and types for OpenAPI client implementations across Desktop and Android platforms.
+* `jzswag-desktop` is a pure Java library implementing the OpenAPI client using Java 11's built-in HttpClient for Desktop applications.
+* `jzswag-test` contains integration tests for the Java client using the Calculator test service.

 ## Setup